opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 ## I am leaving the organisation or switching over to a new email.
 How do I transfer ownership of my forms?

 Note that you might not need to transfer ownership of your form.
 You may simply add your colleague as a collaborator.
+Collaborators have the same rights as form creators, except they cannot delete the form.

 ![FormSG FAQ Add Collaborators](https://s3-ap-southeast-1.amazonaws.com/misc.form.gov.sg/faq-collaborator.png "FormSG FAQ Add Collaborators")

-Collaborators have the same rights as form creators, except they cannot delete the form.
+If you have already lost access to your old email and can no longer edit your form, you may file a [Support Form](https://go.gov.sg/formsg-support) request to transfer ownership to another email.

 ## My forms are particularly sensitive and I do not want other public officers to see them on the Examples tab.